ehlesp/smallab-k8s-pve-guide/G001 - Hardware setup.md

 - **RAM** is one DDR3 8 GiB module, the maximum allowed by the motherboard and the J2900 CPU.

 - The storage has the following setup:
   - One internal, 1 TiB, SSD drive, linked to a SATA 2 port.
-    - One internal, 1 TiB, HDD drive, linked to a SATA 2 port .
+  - One internal, 1 TiB, HDD drive, linked to a SATA 2 port.
   - One external, 2 TiB, HDD drive, plugged to a USB 3 port.

 - The computer also has a bunch of USB 2 connectors plus one USB 3 plug.